easyreporting/fmri_reporting/ROADMAP.md

 ## Roadmap
-Listing all the things you need to report your fMRI study in compliance with best practices.
+How-to report your fMRI study in compliance with best practices.

 ### Next steps